 Among working-age adults with arthritis in the United States, about one in eight also experience depressive symptoms, according to a new study by the Institute for Work & Health (IWH).

-Having both arthritis and depressive symptoms is associated with the risk of work disability, particularly for people in the middle of their earning years, the study also found.
-For this middle-age group (ages 35 to 54), having depressive symptoms in addition to arthritis can lower the likelihood of working by 17 per cent.
+Having both arthritis and depressive symptoms is associated with a higher risk of work disability, particularly for people in the middle of their earning years, the study also found.
+For this middle-aged group (ages 35 to 54), having depressive symptoms in addition to arthritis can lower the likelihood of working by 17 per cent.

 “We know from research to date that people with arthritis face challenges finding and keeping a job.
 We also know that depression is common among people with arthritis,” says IWH Scientist Dr. Arif Jetha, lead author of the study published in July in the journal Arthritis Care & Research (doi:10.1002/acr.24381).
 “This study shines a light on what having both arthritis and depressive symptoms means to people’s ability to participate in the workforce.”